Lee-Ann’s history with the Association spans over 15 years.

 After having her first baby, who was very premature, Lee-Ann felt she needed to take a step back from working full time until he was older, “I gave up my full time position and began to look for a part time role.
 That’s when I had a chat to the Chief Executive at YMCA Doncaster, who I had kept in touch with, and she told me to take a look at a Relief role.”

 The Relief role fitted perfectly with Lee-Ann’s new family “I took on the new role, and immediately fell back in love with working at YMCA Doncaster.
-It really did feel like I was back at home and as soon as the full time position of Business Support and Marketing Officer was advertised, I applied straight away!”
+It really did feel like I was back at home and as soon as a full time position came up, I applied straight away!”

 Lee-Ann was born and raised in Doncaster, where she currently lives with her husband and two children.